GreenDomeDeveloper/Fall25JavaPerson/README.md

 - **name** (`String`): The person's name.
 - **age** (`int`): The person's age (must be non-negative).
+- **numPersons** (`static int`): Keeps track of the total number of Person objects created.

 ### Constructors

 - **Person()**
   - Creates a new `Person` with default values: name = "John", age = 21.
+  - Increments the static numPersons counter.

 - **Person(String name, int age)**
   - Creates a new `Person` with the specified name and age.
   - If the age is negative, it defaults to 0.
+  - Increments the static numPersons counter.

 ### Methods